dbt-labs/docs.getdbt.com/website/docs/community/resources/slack-rules-of-the-road.md

 ## Expectations for all members
 ### Rule 1: Be respectful
-We want everyone in this community to have a fulfilling and positive experience and we appreciate your help ensuring that this remains the case.

-This rule is serious and straightforward; we simply will not tolerate disrespectful behavior of any kind.
+We want everyone in this community to have a fulfilling and positive experience.
+Therefore, this first rule is serious and straightforward; we simply will not tolerate disrespectful behavior of any kind.

 Everyone interacting on a dbt platform – including Slack, the forum, codebase, issue trackers, and mailing lists – is expected to follow the [Community Code of Conduct](/community/resources/code-of-conduct).
 If you are unable to abide by the code of conduct set forth here, we encourage you not to participate in the community.